Medically reviewed by Vicky Davis, FNP

 If hair loss is caused by medication, you may have to wait until your lupus is under control to treat the hair loss.
 This type is mostly reversible.

-Cancer does not typically cause hair loss.
+Does cancer cause hair loss?
+No, cancer does not typically cause hair loss.
 However, some types of cancer treatment, including chemotherapy, can cause the hair on your head and other parts of your body to fall out.
 Radiation therapy can also cause hair loss on the part of the body that is being treated.

 Once chemotherapy and radiation therapy have stopped, your hair will likely begin to grow back.